 The letter is also sent to the Registrar to be included in the student's official record.

-If the appeal is denied, the letter shall include recommendations; if any, on what the student needs to do to strengthen their application should they choose to re-apply in the future.
-Additionally, the letter should include information on the next steps in the appeals process.
+If the appeal is denied, the letter shall include recommendations on what the student needs to do to strengthen their application should they choose to reapply in the future.

 TUITION, FEES, AND FINANCIAL AID